 The root cause of our decade-old controversy with Pyongyang is that there is no middle ground between North Korea being a nuclear weapons state and a non-nuclear weapons state.
 At the end of a negotiation, North Korea will either destroy its nuclear arsenal, or it will become a de facto nuclear state.
 So far, it has used the negotiating forums available to it in a skillful campaign of procrastination, alternating leaps in technological progress with negotiating phases to consolidate it.

 We seem to be approaching such a consolidating phase now.
 North Korea may return to its well-established tactic of diverting us with the prospect of imminent breakthroughs.
 This is exactly what happened after the last Korean nuclear weapons test in 2006.
 Pyongyang undoubtedly will continue to seek to achieve de facto acceptance as a nuclear weapons state by endlessly protracted diplomacy.
+The benign atmosphere by which it culminated its latest blackmail must not tempt us or our partners into bypaths that confuse atmosphere with substance.
+Any outcome other than the elimination of the North Korean nuclear military capability in a fixed time period is a blow to non-proliferation prospects worldwide and to peace and stability globally.

 Full story here.